Healthy Homes Assessment Island Bay

 Home Assessments Island Bay for Rental Properties

-There are a myriad of concerns to be able to examine during the house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to check in a home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Do you think the ceiling insulation need to be topped up or replaced?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
-For expert advice, call today to book your rental properties house assessment.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us now and schedule your rental properties house assessment.

 home assessments for rental properties